argonautdev/tf-modules/modules/aws/aurora-serverless/README.md

 IMP Points:
 ```
-Any time if you would want to test locally ( meaning deploying cluster resources ), then checkout to examples folder for terraform.tfvars in it's respective engine folder and move to root level
+Any time if you would want to test locally ( meaning deploying cluster resources ), then checkout to examples folder for terraform.defaults in it's respective engine folder and move to root level
 for ex:
-cp examples/aurora-mysql/terraform.tfvars .
+cp examples/aurora-mysql/terraform.defaults terraform.tfvars
 ```